dannylin0711/eeclassDownloader/README.md

 ## Usage
 First compile using your favorite compiler, then execute the executable as
 ```
-    <Executable_Name> <EECLASS_URL> <Save Location Name>
+    <Executable_Name> <EECLASS_URL> <Save Location Name> <Amount>
 ```

-The program won't work if any argument is missing.
+~~The program won't work if any argument is missing.~~ Now work with three modes:
-Default save location is under the executable directory.
+- Only URL, default download directory is ./Download, default download amount is 200
+- URL, and specify directory, default download amount is 200
+- URL, and specify directory and download amount
+The folder prefix is set to be same as the directory of the executable.

-eeclass url example:
+URL example:
 ```
     http://eeclass.utaipei.edu.tw/sysdata/doc/<hash_prefix>/<hash>/images/
 ```